 Thickness and Durability

 How thick the material is will play a big role in a hiking pant’s best uses.
 You’ll see anything from tropical and summer-ready thin pants all the way to medium-thick softshell pants, so it’s important to know what you’re looking at.
-From our list, pants like the Mountain Hardwear Dynama/2 and REI Co-op Trailmade excel in hot temperatures with their thin, breathable fabrics.
-Many of the core models above are designed for three-season use, like the Outdoor Research Ferrosi and Prana Halle, and leggings generally fall into this category, too.
-And thicker designs like the Arc’teryx Gamma Pant are great for shoulder seasons and light winter use.
-Keep in mind, throwing on a pair of baselayers underneath can make many three-season pants very agreeable in the wintertime as well.
+From our list, pants like the Mountain Hardwear Dynama and REI Co-op Trailmade excel in hot temperatures with their thin, breathable fabrics.
+Many of the core models above are designed for 3-season use, like the Outdoor Research Ferrosi and Prana Halle, and leggings generally fall into this category, too.
+Heavier designs like the Arc’teryx Gamma Pant are great for shoulder seasons and light winter use.
+Keep in mind, throwing baselayers underneath can make many 3-season pants very agreeable in the wintertime as well.

 Sizing and Fit

-Plus-size outdoor clothing is becoming increasingly common of late, and that’s readily apparent in the women’s hiking pant market.
+Plus-size outdoor clothing is becoming increasingly common, and that’s readily apparent in the women’s hiking pant market.
 Brands like REI Co-op, Outdoor Research, and Columbia have a healthy selection of plus-size clothing, including the Trailmade, Ferrosi, and Saturday Trail Stretch pants above.
-Finally, there are upstarts like Alder Apparel that are specifically focused on inclusive sizing—their Open Air Pant, for instance, comes in 10 sizes (from XS to 6X), along with two inseam lengths (28 and 32 in.).
-All told, we applaud brands who cater to a wide range of body types and are excited by where the market is headed.
-For more information, see our article on the best plus-size outdoor apparel.
+There are also upstarts like Alder Apparel that are specifically focused on inclusive sizing—their Open Air Pant, for instance, comes in 10 sizes (from XS to 6X), along with two inseam lengths (28 and 32 in.).
+For a wider look at the market, see our article on the best plus-size outdoor apparel.

 Sustainability